cogent-computing/COPED/README.md

     > to avoid this behaviour comment out the relevant line in `web/entrypoint.sh`.
 * limits memory usage by the Elasticsearch and Logstash services to avoid slowdowns

+### Notes

+1. The first `up` command will also build and cache the images.
+This will take many minutes on a slow connection.
+Subsequent `up` commands use the cache and take a couple of seconds.

+2. The [ELK stack](https://www.elastic.co/what-is/elk-stack) (Elasticsearch, Logstash, Kibana) is hungry for memory.
+When developing on a low-powered machine (desktop/laptop) ensure that the Docker Desktop application is configured with a reasonable amount of memory, otherwise the Java heap will use all the allocated memory and cause issues.
+A setting of __4GB__ for Docker Desktop on Mac seems to work, as a rough guide.

+3. The Logstash service can be fussy on first launch, when the volume is also created, since it seems to require an existing volume with prior bootstrap configuration saved.
+If this happens (which can be confirmed by looking at the Logstash logs) simply restart the Logstash container over the now-existing volume.

+4. Docker will generally notice changes and rebuild and recache images when necessary.
+To force an image rebuild, add the `--build` flag to the `docker-compose` commands above.

+## Production

-### Production
+### Steps

-Steps:

 1. Copy `.env.example` to `.env.prod` and ensure `ENVIRONMENT=PRODUCTION` is set.
 2. Run: `docker-compose --env-file .env.prod up -d`
     > Ensure that there is no `docker-compose.override.yaml` file present.
 It is explicitly ignored in `.gitignore` to help with this.

-Summary:
+### Summary

 * application access point is `localhost:1337`
 * no bind mounts - only volumes are used
 * does not flush database to protect existing data

-### Note on Logstash startup

-The Logstash service can be fussy on first launch, when the volume is also created, since it seems to require an existing volume with prior bootstrap configuration saved.
-If this happens (which can be confirmed by looking at the Logstash logs) simply restart the Logstash container over the now-existing volume.

-### Rebuilds

-Docker will generally notice changes and rebuild and recache images when necessary.
-To force an image rebuild, add the `--build` flag to the `docker-compose` commands above.

 ## Environments